40 Best Female Singers of the 70s: Notable Women in Music

 12. Patti Smith

-Patti Smith brought a raw and poetic edge to the 70s music scene.
-As a pioneer of punk rock, her debut album "Horses" became influential in the punk music scene and music industry.
-Smith's unique style and powerful lyrics challenged musical norms.
-Patti had a big impact on other female singers.
+Patti Smith added a gritty and poetic touch to the 70s music world.
+Being one of the pioneers of punk rock, her first album "Horses" was influential to the punk music industry and music in general.
+The distinct style and strong lyrics of Smith were a challenge to the musical norms.
+Patti was very influential to other female singers.

 13. Debbie Harry (Blondie)